colorcube/dummy_content/README.md

 ## Todo

+- check for compatibility with TYPO3 8 and 10
 - add more configuration for common used content types like news or image captions
 - would be nice to have a way to quickly add images like the old dummy_content extension did
 - use different text for languages with non-ascii alphabets like russian